Superfast Internet For All, Except 15% Of Rural Homes And Businesses

-15% of the population are excluded from the goverment’s Gigabyte turbocharge broadband roll-out and may suffer from poor mobile and internet connectivity for years to come.
+15% of the population are excluded from the government’s Gigabyte turbocharge broadband roll-out and may suffer from poor mobile and internet connectivity for years to come.

 More than ever, people rely on fast and reliable broadband for work, entertainment and accessing goods and services.
 The surge in home working and homeschooling during the coronavirus pandemic highlighted the need for improved connectivity across the UK.
 The pandemic harshly exposed how the digital divide deepened economic inequality which disproportionately impacted rural homes and businesses, low-income families, and SMEs.